+In 47% of assessed areas, PPG progress is better than non-PPG pupils.
+Year 5 and 6 were particularly strong year groups in terms of PPG progress, with Year 5 PPG children making more progress in all areas compared to non-PPG.

-In 73% of assessed areas, PPG progress is at least in line with non-PPG pupils In 47% of assessed areas, PPG progress is better than non-PPG pupils Significant weaknesses identified by the data show that year 3 is a cohort requiring further support moving forwards and that progress rates in maths and writing must be addressed.
+Significant weaknesses identified by the data show that year 2 (new year 3) is a cohort requiring further support moving forwards and that progress rates in maths and reading (particularly in lower ks2) must be addressed.